namin/argument-debugger/output.md

 Parsing argument...

 Parsed structure:
-- c1: The bible tells many stories of God being cruel, instructing his people to be cruel, and even condoning cruelty (premise)
+- c1: The bible tells many stories of God being cruel, instructing his people to be cruel, and even condoning cruelty. (premise)
 - c2: God is not benevolent (intermediate)
-- c3: God does not exist (premise)
+- c3: Either God does not exist or God is not benevolent (conclusion)
-- c4: Either God does not exist or God is not benevolent (conclusion)
+- c4: God does not exist (intermediate)
 - ['c1'] → c2 (inductive)
-- ['c3', 'c2'] → c4 (deductive)
+- ['c2', 'c4'] → c3 (deductive)

 Analyzing logical structure...